rafalp/Misago/docs/developers/admin_actions.rst

 * **items_per_page** - integer controlling number of items displayed on single page.
 Defaults to 0 which means no pagination
 * **SearchForm** - Form type used to construct form for filtering this list.
 Either this field or ``get_search_form`` method is required to make list searchable.
 * **ordering** - list of supported sorting methods.
 List of tuples.
 Each tuple should countain two items: name of ordering method (eg. "Usernames, descending") and ``order_by`` argument ("-username").
 Defaults to none which means queryset will not be ordered.
 If contains only one element, queryset is ordered, but option for changing ordering method is not displayed.
+* **mass_actions** - tuple of tuples defining list's mass actions.
+Each tuple should define at least two items: name of ``ListView`` attribute to be called for action, and its button label.
+Optional third item in tuple will be used for Java Script confirm dialog.
+* **selection_label** - Label displayed on mass action button if there are items selected. ``0`` will be replaced with number of selected items automatically.
+* **empty_selection_label** - Label displayed on mass action button if there are no items selected.

 In addition to this, ListView defines following methods that you may be interested in overloading: